mehmetaligozbulut/product-page/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Run `npm run json` for a fake data server.
+Navigate to `http://localhost:3000/`.

 ## Code scaffolding